 Beginning my career in management development, I progressed to become a company training manager, a director of a training consultancy and, the toughest test of all, a self-employed consultant in a highly competitive field.
 Relentlessly refining my approach has resulted in invitations to work with major organisations on three continents and to speak at international conferences (without, I am pleased to say, spending a penny on marketing).
 Feedback from customers explains why:

 ‘I was taken aback by how much I learned about myself.
 I have put it into practice and people are saying how much confidence I have gained.’

 ‘In the last few days my views have been sought and my requests approved.
 Things have moved forward considerably.’

 ‘I wonder where I might be today if I had been practising these skills for the last fifteen years.
 I’m certain life would have been smoother.’

 Over the years, I have had the pleasure of working with clients in charities, construction, finance, further education, healthcare, international banking, law, leisure, manufacturing, motor industry, oil & gas, pharmaceuticals, public utilities, retail and scientific research.

-I am a Chartered Fellow of the Chartered Institute of Personnel and Development (CIPD), a former member of CIPD’s advisory Management Skills Faculty, Series Consultant for CIPD’s management skills DVDs and a former member of the Editorial Advisory Board for Training Journal: The Publication for Learning & Development.
+I am a former Chartered Fellow of the Chartered Institute of Personnel and Development (CIPD), a former member of CIPD’s advisory Management Skills Faculty, Series Consultant for CIPD’s management skills DVDs and a former member of the Editorial Advisory Board for Training Journal: The Publication for Learning & Development.